hugomoreno72/Pharma_RAFT_Assistant/README.md

 Gemma-3-4B Base, Gemma-3-4B with a combination of a RAG system and QLoRA and Qwen 2.5 32B.
 * A Llama-3.3-70B model was utilized as an "AI Judge" (AI-as-a-Judge).
 It evaluated 3 critical metrics on a scale of 1 to 10 (fidelity, accuracy and safety), based on questions randomly generated from the local knowledge base (Katzung Textbook + Kaggle Dataset).
+* The final metrics obtained from the evaluation of 20 questions indicate that all three models are practically equal in terms of reliability.
+The result is not statistically significant, as 20 questions is too small a sample size to thoroughly evaluate an LLM.
+However, due to the usage restrictions of free-tier tools, a more exhaustive evaluation was not possible at this time.